 Things to Keep in Mind With Pagination

 When implemented correctly, pagination is a useful classification method for webpages.
 However, problems can arise if you don’t take certain precautions.
-Take the below circumstances for example.
+Take the below circumstances, for example.

-Duplicate Content - If your site features a “View All” option as well as an incorrect rel=canonical, duplicate content issues may become a problem.
-Proper pagination, however, won’t create any harm, even if things like the H1 are the same across the board.
+If your site features a “View All” option as well as an incorrect rel=canonical, duplicate content issues may become a problem.
+Proper pagination, however, won’t create any harm even if things like the H1 are the same across the board.

 Search Engine Journal goes into more detail on this potential pagination slip up.

-Thin Content - If a page lacks a substantial amount of content, Google may deem it unworthy of indexation and the content will live on practically unseen.
+If a page lacks a substantial amount of content, Google may deem it unworthy of indexation and the content will live on practically unseen.
 Pagination may lead to a thin content issue with something like a multimedia slideshow, where each page houses only one image.

-Crawling Issues - It is possible that Googlebot can crawl and index every page of a paginated series as its own separate document, which demolishes your crawl budget – not to mention it makes those pages that should be working together actually compete against each other for prevalence in the SERP.
-Avoid this with the proper robot.txt files to prevent a crawl from occurring on certain pages, which will save your crawl budget and allow your important pages to be crawled.
+It is possible that Googlebot can crawl and index every page of a paginated series as its own separate document, which demolishes your crawl budget – not to mention it makes those pages that should be working together actually compete against each other for prevalence on the Google search engine results page (SERP).

-Access to a Footer - One absolute benefit of pagination is the access to a footer to assist with site navigation.
-Footers are an incredibly valuable resource where users can find important calls to action, secondary resources, social pages and contact information.
+One absolute benefit of pagination is the access to a footer to assist with site navigation — an incredibly valuable resource where users can find important calls to action, secondary resources, social pages, and contact information.

 What is Infinite Scroll?

-Also consider social media feeds – infinite scroll is a popular technique for social media sites like Facebook and Twitter, and gallery websites like Pinterest and Instagram, because it drives user engagement.
+Also consider social media feeds – infinite scroll is a popular technique for social media apps like Facebook and Twitter, and gallery websites like Pinterest and Instagram, because it drives user engagement.

 The Advantages of Infinite Scroll

-Users Like to Scroll - It has been proven time and time again that users have an easier time scrolling than they do clicking.
-In today’s world – where you can scroll with the mouse, trackpad, arrow keys or on mobile – it’s simply more intuitive.
+It has been proven time and time again that users have an easier time scrolling than they do clicking.
+In today’s world – where you can scroll with the mouse, trackpad, arrow keys, scroll bar, or with your finger on mobile – it’s simply more intuitive.

 With no stopping points to break the flow of concentration, users are likely to spend more time visiting your webpage and in effect view a larger sampling of its content.

-Mobile Friendly - Simply put, scrolling and mobile phones are a match made in heaven.
+Simply put, scrolling and mobile phones are a match made in heaven.
 Since mobile screens are substantially smaller than desktop screens, they can only display a fraction of the content at a time.

 The Disadvantages of Infinite Scroll